A Comprehensive Survey of Dataset Distillation: Challenges and Future Directions

-Although various DD approaches have been emerging, there have been few investigations that discuss the theory behind dataset distillation.
+\textbf{Theory of dataset distillation.} Although various DD algorithms have been emerging, there have been few investigations on discussing the theory behind dataset distillation.
 Nevertheless, developing the theory is extremely necessary and will considerably promote the dataset distillation by directly improving the performance and also suggesting the correct direction of development.
 For example, the theory can help derive a better definition of the dataset knowledge and consequently increase the performance.
 In addition, the theoretical correlation between the distillation budget (the size of synthetic datasets) and performance can provide an upper bound on the test error, which can offer a holistic understanding and prevent researchers from blindly improving the DD performance.
 Hence, a solid theory is indispensable to take the development of DD to the next stage.